-Driver Proxy indicator Commentary Investment capital Gross savings rate In Screen 1, we looked at capital stock through the proxy indicator of gross capital formation.
-In this screen, we are looking more generally at the capital flows Net FDI inflows available for investments in new industries, selecting gross savings rate as a proxy indicator for available domestic capital and FDI inflows.
+Driver Proxy indicator Commentary Net FDI inflows the capital flows available for investments in new industries, selecting gross savings rate as a proxy indicator for available domestic capital and FDI inflows.
 ICT capabilities Proportion of population using internet For this screen, a flow variable such as "ICT investments" would have been an ideal proxy indicator.
 In the absence of available data on ICT investments, we chose the more general proxy indicator of the proportion of the population using the internet.
 Research and development (R&D) Research and development expenditures Research and development is an important prerequisite for establishing competitive new industries.
 Although data on this topic is relatively scarce among SIDS, we included it nonetheless, due to its importance.

-Driver Proxy indicator Commentary

-Human capital Government expenditure on education Opportunities in industries with higher labour productivity require a workforce with a higher

-overall skill level.
-In particular,

-these opportunities demand a

-workforce trained in the specific skills required by the industry.

-Achieving the required quality of

-training and quantity of trainees

-Tertiary enrolment rate requires a significant investment over time.
-We chose to use

-government expenditures on

-education as a proxy indicator of

-human capital investments, with

-tertiary enrolment rate as a proxy indicator for the number of

-skilled graduates a country
+Human capital Government expenditure on education Tertiary enrolment rate Opportunities in industries with higher labour productivity require a workforce with a higher overall skill level.
+In particular, these opportunities demand a workforce trained in the specific skills required by the industry.
+Achieving the required quality of training and quantity of trainees requires a significant investment over time.
+We chose to use government expenditures on education as a proxy indicator of human capital investments, with tertiary enrolment rate as a proxy indicator for the number of skilled graduates a country produces.

-produces.

-Innovation Total patent applications For this driver, the World Intellectual Property

-Organization's (WIPO)Global

-Innovation Index 28 would have

-been an ideal proxy indicator, since it is composed of

-approximately 80 sub-indicators.

-But the index includes too few

-SIDS for our analysis, so we

-selected total patent applications as the proxy indicator.

-Institutional quality Regulatory quality index For institutional quality, we

-chose the regulatory quality

-subindex - one of six subindices of the Worldwide Governance

-Indicators (WGI) 29 dataset.

-Several of the WGI subindices

-would have served as a proxy

-indicator - we chose regulatory quality for its relevance to the

-competitiveness of a new

-industry.
+Driver Proxy indicator Commentary Innovation Total patent applications For this driver, the World Intellectual Property Organization's (WIPO)Global Innovation Index 26 would have been an ideal proxy indicator, since it is composed of approximately 80 sub- indicators.
+But the index includes too few SIDS for our analysis, so we selected total patent applications as the proxy indicator.
+Institutional quality Regulatory quality index For institutional quality, we chose the regulatory quality subindex - one of six subindices of the Worldwide Governance Indicators (WGI) 27 dataset.
+Several of the WGI subindices would have served as a proxy indicator - we chose regulatory quality for its relevance to the competitiveness of a new industry.